-Bridging LAN Over WAN
+Understanding Layer 2 Bridging Over WAN

-Here i have assigned 192.168.10.1/24 to PC-1 and this is in VLAN 10 , altogether the other side PC-2 ip add is 192.168.10.2/24 and this is in VLAN 20.
+Here I’ve assigned 192.168.10.1/24 to PC-1 in VLAN 10, while on the other side PC-2 has IP address 192.168.10.2/24 in VLAN 20.

-On Router-1 and Router-2
+On Router-1 and Router-2:

 bridge irb